III B Society

 First lines of defence are set up in the forefield by early warning, prevention and stand by forces.

-5i2) Political-social peace efforts pursue local, regional and global conflict solving.
+5h2) Prevention pursues political-social peace efforts by local, regional and global conflict solving.

-5i3) Political-social security efforts generate a non-provoking, but convincing deterrence.
+5h3) Stand by forces generate a non-provoking, but visible, convincing deterrence.

 Security measures are codified by law, eg their intentions, institutions, means, recruitment, funding and